maridasi47500/out-of-home-chat/README.md

 - location : country
 - langue and date and time (languages) menu
 - boule de crystal hologramme chat in the region
-- travel like a band worls tour
+- travel like a band worlds tour like a musician gossip

 - crystall ball, to body scan with musical instrument, réponse oui ou non